anant21/droidcam-linux/README.md

 # Droidcam-Linux
-Use your mobile as a webcam of your laptop on Linux (Debian) platform.
+Use your mobile as a webcam of your laptop on Linux platform.

 ## Installation

 #### Requirements
-  * Linux - Debian Platform
+  * Linux OS

 #### Steps (without Git)
   * Download the zip file